Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_time_series_using_snowflake_streaming_sis_ml_notebooks/getting_started_with_time_series_using_snowflake_streaming_sis_ml_notebooks.md

 2. Under Data select the `VALUE` and set the Aggregation to `Max`.
 3. Select `+ Add column` and select `RANGE_AVG_5MIN` and set Aggregation to `Max`.

-**A rolling average could be useful in scenarios where you are trying to detect EXCEEDANCES in equipment operating limits over periods of time, such as a maximum pressure limit.**
+**A rolling average could be useful in scenarios where you are trying to detect EXCEEDANCES in equipment operating limits over periods of time, such as a maximum pressure limit**.

 <img src="assets/analysis_chart_range_5min.png" />